SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 You can have as many things in your **Inventory** as twice your Strength score. <br>
 You can have as many things in your **Psyche** as twice your Willpower score.

 Choose a [**Character Class**](https://saltygoo.github.io/classes/).
-Add the class’s starting equipment to your Inventory, and its skills,  _Template A_ abilities and spells to your Psyche.
+Add the class’s starting equipment to your Inventory, and its skills and spells to your Psyche.
+Each class level takes a Psyche slot.
+Note its abilities.

-Give your character 1 or 2 beliefs, which you add to their Psyche.
+Give your character 1 or 2 Beliefs, which you add to their Psyche.
 Beliefs are anything worth dying for.

 Voilà!
 </details>